robinrendle/robinrendle.com/_projects/xoxo.markdown

 - UK
 ---

-I helped the team at [XOXO](http://twitter.com/xoxo) design and build [a teaser](http://xoxopdx.com) for their upcoming artist space in Portland.
-The organizers Andy McMillan and Andy Baio [described the project in a little more detail](http://blog.xoxofest.com/post/120703410510/a-new-experiment):
+I worked alongside Andy McMillan and Andy Baio of [XOXO](http://twitter.com/xoxo) fame to help build [a teaser](http://xoxopdx.com) for their upcoming artist space in Portland alled the Outpost.
+In a blog post describing the project in [a little more detail](http://blog.xoxofest.com/post/120703410510/a-new-experiment), the two Andys write:

 > We hope to bring together some of our favorite people and projects in indie art and tech under one roof, as well as a handful of startups working on tools that help people stay independent.
 And, of course, we’re ridiculously excited to have our own space to run weird and wonderful events year-round.